Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	=======    =================================================

    The default driver setup is 'specf:3'.
-As a consequence, option 'specf:y' must be specified in the boot setup command to enable Memory Write And Invalidate.
+As a consequence, option 'specf:y' must be specified in the woke boot setup command to enable Memory Write And Invalidate.

 10.2.5  Ultra SCSI support